 Approximately 1,000 people are shot and killed by police every year in the United States, but nobody knows the exact number because the federal government does not collect this data.
 According to The Washington Post, 1,003 people were shot and killed by police in 2019 alone.

 Lack of standards

 Several fundamental human rights are involved when police use lethal force: the rights to life, security of the person, freedom from discrimination, and equal protection under the law.
-The United States has a legal obligation to protect these rights, and has entered international agreements promising to protect them.
-International law only allows police officers to use lethal force as a last resort to protect themselves or others from death or serious injury.
+The U.S. has a legal obligation to protect these rights.
+Police officers should use lethal force only as a last resort to protect against imminent death or serious injury.

 In 2015, Amnesty International issued a groundbreaking report that found that all 50 states and the District of Columbia failed to comply with international law and standards on the use of lethal force by police.
 There are not adequate laws on the books to prevent unlawful use of lethal force or to hold police accountable for using it.

 - Coalition Letter Urging Congress Against Strengthening Qualified Immunity and Limiting Employer Liability for Law Enforcement Agencies

 - Amnesty International USA: Organizations Across Ideological Spectrum Call for Government Accountability